-In connection with our IPO, our directors and executive officers, the IPO selling stockholders and the holders of substantially all of our common stock, and securities convertible into, exchangeable for or that represent the right to receive common stock, or the lock-up parties, entered into lock-up agreements with the underwriters under which they agreed that for a period ending 180 days after July 30, 2020, or the lock-up period, without the prior written consent of Goldman Sachs & Co.
+Our directors and executive officers, the selling stockholders and the holders of substantially all of our common stock, and securities convertible into, exchangeable for or that represent the right to receive common stock, have entered into lock-up agreements with the underwriters under which they have agreed that during the lock-up period, without the prior written consent of Goldman Sachs & Co.
 LLC and Morgan Stanley & Co.
 LLC, they will not (a) offer, sell, contract to sell, pledge, grant any option to purchase, lend or otherwise dispose of any common stock or such other securities, (b) engage in any hedging or other transaction or arrangement which is designed to or which reasonably could be expected to lead to or result in a sale, loan, pledge, or other disposition or transfer of any of the economic consequences of ownership of any common stock or such other securities (whether such transaction or arrangement is to be settled by delivery of common stock or such other securities, in cash or otherwise), or (c) publicly announce any intention to do any of the foregoing.
-In addition, such persons and entities agreed to waive any and all notice requirements and rights with respect to the registration of any of our securities pursuant to any agreement, understanding or otherwise.
+In addition, such persons and entities have agreed to waive any and all notice requirements and rights with respect to the registration of any of our securities pursuant to any agreement, understanding or otherwise.